Cysharp/R3/README.md

 * Open Window from NuGet -> Manage NuGet Packages, Search "R3" and Press Install.
 ![](https://github.com/Cysharp/ZLogger/assets/46207/dbad9bf7-28e3-4856-b0a8-0ff8a2a01d67)

-* If you encount version conflicts error, please disable version validation in Player Settings(Edit -> Project Settings -> Player -> Scroll down and expand "Other Settings" than uncheck "Assembly Version Validation" under the "Configuration" section).
+* If you encounter version conflict errors, please disable version validation in Player Settings(Edit -> Project Settings -> Player -> Scroll down and expand "Other Settings" than uncheck "Assembly Version Validation" under the "Configuration" section).

 2. Install the `R3.Unity` package by referencing the git URL